pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 Notice order `4433997244387` now only shows two products and is missing the inexpensive product.

-One obvious way of achieving this transformation is to _unwind_ the _products_ array of each order document to produce an intermediate set of individual product records.
+One naïve way of achieving this transformation is to _unwind_ the _products_ array of each order document to produce an intermediate set of individual product records.
 These records can then be _matched_ to retain products priced greater than 15 dollars.
-Finally, the products can be _grouped_ back together again by order ID.
+Finally, the products can be _grouped_ back together again by each order's `_id` field.
 The required pipeline to achieve this is below:

 ```javascript
 // SUBOPTIMAL